Consultant clinical oncologist

 Shahreen treats solid tumours using chemotherapy, radiotherapy, and biological therapies.

 Shahreen is lung cancer tumour working group lead for the network and is directorate clinical lead for the cancer information solution (CIS) system currently being implemented in the oncology and haematology departments and Guy’s and St Thomas’.
-This allows for a paperless system for all patients undergoing oncology and haematology treatment at our centre, including patient records and chemotherapy and radiotherapy prescribing.

 - Functional cancer imaging